This is so long! This is supposed to be an account of the company history, not a novel!

 2009: Year of the creation of "L’atelier du peintre".

 Unlike the summer press, the autumn and the Parisian press did not let us off lightly.
 Much of what was said in their criticisms was true.
-They were useful for us: we returned to our drawing boards, with the help of our friends from the Théâtre de l’Unité.
-By refocusing ourselves on our company’s artistic essence, we dropped 20 minutes from the show.
+They were useful for us: We returned to our drawing boards, with the help of our friends from the Théâtre de l’Unité.
+By refocusing ourselves on our company’s artistic essence, we cut twenty minutes from the show.

-It was at this point… with many of us already having celebrated our fiftieth birthdays, that we started to think about the company’s future.
+It was at this point, with many of us already having celebrated our fiftieth birthdays, that we started to think about the company’s future.

 The tour continued in France up until the summer.
 Everything was going well and that was good news.